maurodf0/NuxtBlog/content/about.md

 ## About me

-I'm Mauro, I'm a web developer and UI Designer, Marketing oriented 🥑.
+I'm Mauro, I'm a web developer and UI Designer, Marketing 🥑.

+Expert in WordPress and Shopify, I specialize in crafting customized solutions with minimalist and aesthetically impactful UIs.
+Passionate about delivering dynamic and engaging user experiences, optimized for fast and efficient performance.
+Skilled in Vue.js, GSAP, Nuxt, and WordPress theme development.

-## What I teach on Udemy
+## What I use

-I teach mostly web development and I have courses on:

-- Laravel (PHP framework)
-- Laravel & Vue & Inertia (PHP framework/JavaScript frontend framework)
+I use and love:

-- Symfony (PHP framework)
+- WordPress (PHP CMS)
-- NestJS (Node.js framework)
+- Vue (JS Framework)
 - Nuxt 3 (JavaScript Full-stack framework)
+- Php
+- GSAP
+- Three.js

 ## What software/hardware do I use?

 Here's a list of everyday used software and hardware:

-- MacBook Pro 16 2021
+- MacBook Pro M2 Pro
-- Rode NT USB microphone
 - VSCode
-- Chrome
-- ScreenFlow (Mac only)
-- Docker
+- Edge